hgeorgsch/mntkonferansen-latex/README.md

 # mntkonferansen-latex
 LaTeX class and styles for contributions to the Norwegian MNT-konferansen.

+The class is actively developed leading up to the final submission date for the conference at the end of January 2019.
+If you have trouble, please contact the developer(s) (below).

 ## The files:

 - template.tex a simple demo to show usage and appearance.